johnobrien8642/word-chains/README.md

 # word-chains
-Finding all word chains for a given dictionary
+Finding n sets of word chains for a given dictionary